appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 - User sign-up and login activity

 :::info
-Audit logs are only available on self-hosted, [**Business Edition**](https://www.appsmith.com/pricing) instances of Appsmith.
+Audit logs are only available in Appsmith's [**Business edition**](https://www.appsmith.com/pricing).
 They're retained in the database for 1 year.
 :::

 To access the audit logs, go to **Admin Settings > Others > Audit logs**.
 Within this tab, you can see a list of events that have been tracked under your organization's account.